April 23, 2021

 - Gum disease may progress to the next stage of periodontitis, which affects gums as well as the bones underneath them.

-- Periodontal bacteria are capable of traveling beyond the oral cavity into other tissues, including joints, kidneys, or lungs, etc.
+- Periodontal bacteria are capable of traveling beyond the oral cavity into other tissues, including joints, kidneys, lungs, etc.

 - Accumulated bacteria from periodontitis can cause heart disease by clogging arteries.